 The striking 42.5m trimaran Adastra was launched in China on 11th April 2012.
 She is the result of meticulous attention to detail and innovative design to create a yacht that meets the needs of a very experienced ocean voyaging couple and their family, and to provide the level of comfort and style expected in a yacht of this class and size.
 No effort has been spared in the challenge to produce a beautiful yacht that has exceptionally low fuel consumption and yet provides excellent sea keeping qualities and luxurious accommodation.
-She has now covered 14,000 miles in the ocean and has proven herself to be a very comfortable and exceptionally fuel efficient ocean going vessel.
-She can travel at a comfortable 17 to 20 knots in most conditions, and has weathered 50 knot winds and seas up to 4 metres.
-She is incredibly stable and comfortable, and rolling is virtually eliminated by the outriggers.
+She has now covered over 40,000 miles, weathered 50 knot winds and crossed both the Pacific and Atlantic oceans.
+She has proven herself to be an exceptionally seaworthy, comfortable and fuel efficient ocean going vessel.

 On winning the 2013 Showboats award for naval architecture, Boat International stated. "this yacht will have the best performance in the most sea states of all those presented".
 To find out more about the award winning naval architecture used in these designs read the article "Adastra - The search for a seakindly fuel efficient vessel".
 Read more.

 Her slender hulls and streamlined exterior allow her to travel faster in the open ocean and at 17 knots she has a 4,000nm range so can comfortably cross both the Atlantic and Pacific oceans at hi-speed.
 Measurements taken during the sea trials show that her fuel consumption at 10.5 knots is as low as 17 litres per hour when carrying 10% fuel and water.
 At cruising load (20 tonnes fuel and water) she uses just 25 litres per hour therefore on delivery trips her range is 10,000nm starting with 30,000 litres of fuel.